TebaldiLab/shiny_cellmarkeraccordion/README.md

 <img src="https://github.com/TebaldiLab/shiny_cellmarkeraccordion/assets/68125242/4030d4a7-a365-4c6c-b6fa-0acefaceeb9d" width="25" height="35"><strong> Annotate cell populations in health and disease.</strong>  <br />
 User can upload a file containing markers for every cluster, or just related to one entity, and the Cell Marker Accordion will retrieves the respective cell type with the highest correlation.
+IMPORTANT!
+Annotation is performed using Fisher's exact test to identify significant associations between the input gene list and cell type-specific markers in the Cell Marker Accordion database.
+For full access to the Cell Marker Accordion algorithm, we recommend using our R package.

 Inputs:
 - Load file to annotate: upload a file for automatic annotation.
 The file can be one of the following types: